Little Octobrists: Printed editions

 All-Union magazines (Vesyolye Kartinki and Murzilka for preschool age and elementary grades, Koster, Young Technician and Young Naturalist for pre-pioneer and pioneer age) and republican magazines were published for the Octobrists.
-For example, in the Moldavian SSR the magazine "Steluza" ("Star") was published in the Moldavian and Russian languages, in the Estonian SSR the magazine "Täheke" ("Star") was published in Estonian.
+For example, in the Moldavian SSR the magazine "Steluza" ("Star") was published in the Moldavian and Russian languages, in the Estonian SSR the magazines Täheke ("Star") and Pioneer were published in Estonian.
 The magazine "Barvinok" was published in Kiev in Russian and Ukrainian.
 Various pioneer newspapers also published materials intended for the Octobrists.

 Annually for the Octobrists, the Malysh publishing house issued the Zvezdochka desk calendar.
 Methodological materials on work with October were regularly published in the journals "Vozhaty", "Elementary School", "Education of Schoolchildren".

-Associations of junior schoolchildren under pioneer and other children's organizations, like the Octobrists, operate in many countries.

-The structure of the communist youth organizations of the USSR
+Age hierarchy of communist youth organizations in the Soviet Union

-October - primary school students - children aged 7 to 9; (Octobrists were admitted as pioneers in the third grade, excellent students - in the fall, around October 29 or November 7, the rest - in the spring, around April 22.
+Little Octobrists - primary school students - children aged 7 to 9; (Octobrists were admitted as pioneers in the third grade, excellent students - in the fall, around October 29 or November 7, the rest - in the spring, around April 22.